windicss/docs/posts/story.md

 So, now I think I should talk about why I am doing this project.

 It is always a pleasant experience to use Tailwind to develop the front-end.
-I tried other front-end frameworks, but when I met Tailwind, I never changed it.
+I tried other front-end frameworks, but when I met Tailwind, I never looked back.
 Componentization is the most attractive part for me.
 You know, you can easily implement an html component and share it with others.

 But when I used sapper and Tailwind together, the problem appeared, first of all, the problem of speed.
 When my project became larger and there were about dozens of components, the initial compilation speed reached 3s, and the hot update speed was more than 1s.
 It was a very unpleasant experience.
 When you make a change and realize the delay, I believe you will become crazy just like me.